Frequently Asked Questions

 The safest thing to do in this situation is to have a certified tree climber retrieve your payload.
 Their fee is typically $50.
 Once on site, they can have your payload on the ground in less than 20 minutes.
 To find the local tree climber, call the nearest fire department.
 They work with tree climbers on a regular basis.
 Sometimes tree climbers offer to get your payload down for free.
 If they do, be sure to give them a good tip and thank them.

 In most cases insulation is not necessary.
-Our Eagle Pro Weather Balloon Kit has no insulation and has never experienced negative effects from low temperatures.
-It is important to understand that low temperatures do not damage well designed electronics.
-However, cold temperatures do reduce the effectiveness of most batteries.
+Cold temperatures do reduce the effectiveness of most batteries.
 A battery is simply a chemical reaction that produces electricity.
 As with most chemical reactions, the reaction rate slows as temperatures drop.
 A battery that has the capacity to power your electronics at room temperature could be inadequate at below freezing temperatures.
 The best solution to this problem is to only use batteries that are rated for cold temperatures.
 For this reason, High Altitude Science only recommends using Energizer Ultimate Lithium batteries to power your flight computer and satellite tracker.

 We recommend using two identical 5 m / 15 ft lengths of stratospheric flight line.
 One length is tied between the balloon and the apex of the parachute.
 The other length is tied between the parachute risers and ball bearing swivel on the payload harness.
 The total distance between the balloon and payload is therefore 10 m / 30 ft with the parachute suspended in tension halfway between the balloon and payload.
 Once the balloon bursts, the tension on the parachute apex is released allowing the parachute to flare open.
 This is a fail-proof setup for eliminating parachute tangles which will allow your payload to return safely to earth.